Choose another writer in this calendar: by name: by birthday from the calendar.

 Biff could get a new start in his life.
 Critics have disagreed whether

-his suicide is an act of cowardice or a last sacrifice on the altar of
+his suicide is an act of cowardice or a sacrifice.
+The 1949 stage production of Death of a Salesman, directed by Elia Kazan with

 screen adaptation of the play was released, Columbia Pictures asked

-directed by Elia Kazan, Miller wrote a play based on the murder of
+directed by Kazan, Miller wrote a play based on the murder of

 Peter Panto (1911-1939), a dockworker turned union activist.
-Miller's The Bottom of the River (1949) was transformed into a screenplay titled The Hook,
+Miller's The Bottom of the River (1949) was transformed into a screenplay entitled The Hook,

-Oscar-winning film.
+Oscar-winning movie.
 Schulberg and Kazan insisted that they had not been

 inspired by The Hook, but by "Crime on the New York," a series of acticles penned by Malcolm Johnson for the New York Sun.